 Al Spotlight: Using special technology, scammers will spoof the actual phone number of a government agency or call from the same area code (202 for Washington, DC, for example).
-Seeing the government agency's real phone number on caller ID can trick older adults into thinking the caller is who they say they are.
+Seeing the government agency's real phone number on caller ID can help trick you into thinking the caller is who they say they are.
 Al tools also can forge government identification and mimic official email designs to make the scammer and their messages appear more credible.

-8. Credit Card and Check Scams:
+8. Credit Card/Check Scams

 In an age where credit cards and digital transactions abound, credit card fraud has remained a steady method for scammers to steal money.
-It encompasses theft using not only credit cards but similar payment methods, such as ACH, EFT, and recurring charges.
+It encompasses theft using not only credit cards but similar payment methods-such as ACH, EFT, and recurring charges-as well.